Managing Compute Instances

 A cluster network is a special kind of instance pool that is designed for massive, high-performance computing jobs.
 For more information, see Managing Cluster Networks.

 For steps to delete an instance pool, see Deleting an Instance Pool.

 When you delete an instance pool all of its resources will be permanently deleted, including associated instances, attached boot volumes, and block volumes.

 The following list describes the different lifecycle states for instance pools.

-Scaling: Once an instance pool has been created, if you update the instance pool size, it will go into this state while creating (for increases in size) or terminating (for decreases in size) instances.
+- Scaling: After an instance pool has been created, if you update the instance pool size, it will go into this state while creating instances (for increases in pool size) or terminating instances (for decreases in pool size).
 At this point, the only action you can take is to terminate the instance pool.